Calibri: Official government use

 In January 2023, the United States Department of State retired Times New Roman in favor of Calibri for official communications and documents due to superior readability on a computer screen, and accessibility, since its sans-serif nature would cause fewer problems in the usage of text-to-speech and optical character recognition tools.
+In December 2025, the State Department switched back to using Times New Roman.
+In an internal memorandum, secretary of state Marco Rubio stated the change was intended to "restore decorum and professionalism to the department's written work" and "abolish yet another wasteful DEIA program".